Well posedness for multi-dimensional junction problems with Kirchoff-type conditions: One-dimensional time dependent junctions

 In view of the assumed semiconvexity and semiconcavity of the $u$ and $v$ respectively, both of them are differentiable with respect to $t$ at $(0,t_0)$.
 Let $a=u_t(0,t_0)$ and $b=v_t(0,t_0)$.
 It follows that

 The next step is an observation, which, heuristically speaking, establishes a $C^1$-type property for the sub- and super-differentials of semiconvex and semiconcave functions near points of differentiability.
-Since the claim may be useful in other contexts, we state it as a separate lemma. \begin{lemma} Let $z$ be a Lipshitz continuous semiconvex in time solution to $z_t + H(u_x,u,x,t)\leq 0 \ \text{in} \ (c,0) \times [0,T]$, for some $c<0$, and assume that $\bar a=z_t(0,t_0)$ exists.
+Since the claim may be useful in other contexts, we state it as a separate lemma. \begin{lemma} Let $z:(c,0]\times (0,T) \to \R $ be uniformly continuous in space, and semiconvex in time and assume that, for some $t_0\in (0,T)$, $\bar a=z_t(0,t_0)$ exists.
 If $\partial z(x,t)$ is the subdifferential of $z$ with respect to $t$ at $(x,t)$, then

-A similar statement is true for the superdifferential in $t$, if $z$ is a Lipshitz continuous semiconcave in time super-solution which is differentiable at some $(0,t_0)$. \end{lemma}
+A similar statement is true for the superdifferential in $t$, if $z:(c,0]\times (0,T) \to \R $ is uniformly continuous in space, semiconcave in time and differentiable at some $(0,t_0)$. \end{lemma}

-The claim follows from the classical facts that the semiconvexity implies that $z$ is actually differentiable at every $(x,t)$ such that $ \partial z(x,t)\neq \emptyset$, and, for semiconvex functions, derivatives converge to derivatives.
-The $x$-dependence is dealt using the Lipshitz continuity.
+The claim follows from the classical fact that, for semiconvex functions, derivatives converge to derivatives, and the uniform continuity in $x$.